Last updated: August 2019

 Outlining your priorities is crucial for maintaining a balanced workload while also hitting your deadlines.
 That’s why keeping all your tasks grouped after their urgency or importance also helps you set clear priorities.
 Imagine feeling productive in the morning and then losing your motivation because you just don’t know where to start work.

 But you might feel like everything is a priority.
-So read on to find out what methods you can use to prioritize your tasks with minimum effort.
+So read on to find out what methods you can use to prioritize and organize tasks with minimum effort.

 Task Management Tip